IPad Pro (3rd generation): Features

 The redesigned iPad Pro was announced on October 30, 2018, during an Apple Special Event at the Howard Gilman Opera House in Brooklyn, New York.
 The 2018 models feature new edge-to-edge Liquid Retina displays, Face ID, improved 12-megapixel and 7-megapixel cameras, USB-C connector, and Apple A12X Bionic processors.
-The tablets are offered in 11-inch and 12.9-inch sizes, and are the first iPad models to offer tap-to-wake LCD displays (following the iPhone X), and up to 1 TB of internal storage.
+The sides of the tablet have been flattened, distinct from the round sides of preceding models.
+The tablets are offered in 11-inch and 12.9-inch sizes, and are the first iPad models to offer tap-to-wake displays (following the iPhone X), and up to 1 TB of internal storage.
 The 1 TB models featured more RAM than the smaller storage sizes with an increase to 6 GB, up from 4 GB.
 These devices are the first iPads to feature a USB Type-C connector, replacing Apple's proprietary Lightning connector, and both devices gained eSIM for the first time (which replaced the proprietary embedded Apple SIM in the previous generation).
 The third-generation iPad Pro lacked a home button and a headphone jack, a first for the iPad lineup.
 Additionally, the tablets lack Touch ID, which has been superseded by Face ID using a sensor array on the top bezel.
 Unlike iPhone models featuring Face ID until iOS 16, the third-generation iPad Pro can unlock in any orientation.
 The tablets were released on November 7, 2018, only available in Silver and Space Gray as the Gold and Rose Gold finishes from the previous generation have been removed.
 The 3rd-generation iPad Pro was the thinnest iPad at 5.9 mm thick, until being surpassed by the 13 inch iPad Pro 7th generation.